Direct Access Trading

 Direct Access Trading (DAT) and Online Trading (trading via the internet) are actually two different forms of trading stocks (or other types of investment vehicles).
 While trading via the internet has empowered the individual to take a much greater role in his or her own investment strategy, direct access trading goes one step further.

-With the advent of legislative changes in the stock market industry over the last 15 years, Direct Access Trading has become a viable and profitable form of trading.
+With the advent of legislative changes in the stock market industry over the last 15 years, Direct Access Trading has become a viable form of trading.

 To understand more about Level II and Direct Access Trading, you will need to be familiar with some basic trading terminology: